 As an RN, one of the easiest ways to get started as a forensic nurse is to enroll in a forensic nursing program.
 Generally, these programs can be completed online in about twelve months after which you’ll earn a Forensic Nursing Certificate.

 If you’re interested in furthering your education even more, master’s degree and PhD programs in forensic nursing are available at a variety of schools.
 You’ll learn about the theories of violence, trial preparation, civil law, and other topics.

 Forensic Nursing Career Salary and Job Outlook

-The job growth outlook for forensic nurses, as part of the larger field of registered nurses, is very good, with the U.S. Bureau of Labor and Statistics’ (BLS) current Occupational Outlook Handbook predicting a 7% growth rate through 2029, which is faster that average for all occupations.
+The job growth outlook for forensic nurses, as part of the larger field of registered nurses, is very good, with the U.S. Bureau of Labor and Statistics’ (BLS) current Occupational Outlook Handbook predicting a 9% growth rate through 2030, which is faster than average for all occupations.

-The BLS puts the average national annual salary for registered nurses at $77,460.
+The BLS puts the median annual salary for registered nurses at $75,330.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.